Presenting your case and getting a decision

 Some decisions are made under laws that have special provisions for privacy.
 They require, for example, that the hearing be held in private or the identity of a person be kept confidential.

-For more information about privacy and confidentiality at the AAT see our fact sheet, Privacy and confidentiality at the AAT.
+For more information, see our fact sheet - Privacy and confidentiality at the AAT.
 It's available on our website or you can ask us to send it to you.

 Our staff can also answer any questions you have about this.